AnomalyInnovations/serverless-bundle/README.md

 This tells serverless-bundle (in the root) to only run the tests inside the `service1/` directory.
 As opposed to the entire project.

 ### ForceExclude
-Some packages is not required to bundled, Because some of packages will be invoked in Lambda runtime environment through layers.
+Some packages are not required to bundled, Because some of packages will be invoked in Lambda runtime environment through layers.

 ```yml
 # serverless.yml